Buying Beef in Bulk

 Several years ago, I married my farmer husband.
 I was a country girl, but I didn’t grow up on a farm.
 My animals consisted of a dog and a cat.
 I loved animals and was excited to live on a farm.
 But being a young, naive bride, I had not considered where our food would come from.
 I planned on just continuing to shop at the grocery store because, to me, that is where food came from.
 Soon I learned that as a farmer, you actually eat the food you produce.
 I knew nothing about buying beef in bulk.

 Buying beef in bulk has many benefits, however, for a first-time buyer, the process can be confusing and intimidating.
-I will share with you answers to some of the questions you may have about buying beef in bulk.
+I will share with you answers to some of the questions you may have about buying beef.
 With this knowledge, you will be able to confidently buy healthy bulk beef that will benefit you and your family and hopefully saves you some time and money.

 What is buying bulk beef?

-You may not even know what buying beef in bulk is and that is ok.
+You may not even know what buying beef in bulk is.
 I had no idea when I first became a farmer.
 I was used to going to the meat case and choosing some plastic packaged beef.
 Buying bulk meat will look different.
 It will typically be wrapped in freezer paper or in in the case of ground beef, be in white plastic packaging.
-The meat will be frozen.
+The meat will be frozen rather than refrigerated.

 You may be thinking, but I like fresh beef.
 When you buy bulk beef it goes from butcher block, packaging to the freezer.
 The “fresh” meat in the store may be older than you would like to think.
 It may have been repackaged.
 The point is you just don’t know.
 When buying directly from the farm, you know where it came from and that it was packaged fresh.